21 Dragon Tail Hairstyles That Turn Heads Instantly

 The Dutch dragon braid is the most traditional braided version of the dragon tail.
 It works best on long hair where the braid has enough length to create ten or more visible segments.
 A strong-hold gel or pomade at the roots keeps baby hairs sleek and the edges clean.
 This is the foundation technique for many of the more elaborate dragon tail styles that follow.

-A raised dragon tail running along the center of the head from forehead to nape creates a mohawk-like ridge of dramatic texture.
-The sides are pulled tightly into the central braid or pull-through, creating a sleek profile while the center line stands tall and textured.
+A French-style dragon tail running along the center of the head from forehead to nape creates a mohawk-like ridge of dramatic texture.
+The sides are pulled tightly into the central braid, creating a sleek profile with dramatic height along the crown.
 The dragon tail's segments create the spiny, ridged quality that makes this a true statement style.

-The dragon tail mohawk is the boldest version — it commands attention at parties, concerts, and editorial shoots.
-The tight sides require gel or edge control for a clean finish.
-For a wearable everyday version, keep the center braid less dramatic.
-For maximum impact, fan each segment as wide as possible and use hairspray to hold the lifted shape.
+The dragon tail mohawk is the boldest version — it commands attention at parties, concerts, and festivals.
+The tight tension at the sides requires gel or edge control for a clean finish.
+For a softer everyday version, pancake the center braid for width rather than height.
+This works best on medium to long hair with some natural texture.

 Metal hair rings and cuffs placed at each segment of the dragon tail create an armored, medieval quality — each ring marks a scale division and adds metallic dimension.
 Gold rings on black hair, silver rings on blonde or silver hair, and mixed metals on brown hair each create a distinct aesthetic.